 The Pensacola Lighthouse, built in 1859, gives you the most stunning views of the Gulf Islands National Seashore and surrounding coastal areas.
 At the lighthouse you can experience the museum and then climb the 177 steps to the top, don't forget your camera.
 After visiting the lighthouse take your family on a hike under the canopy of large Oak and Pine trees.

 The Colonial Archaeological Trail is a fascinating walking tour of history from the period of 1752-1821.
-You can access the trail at the T.T.
-Wentworth Museum located in beautiful downtown Pensacola.
+You can access the trail at the Pensacola Museum of History located in beautiful downtown Pensacola.
 On the walk, you'll learn about the 18th-century colonization of Pensacola.
 The trail has interpretive signs to learn about the different sites as you explore the downtown Pensacola and the Historic Pensacola Village.
 While exploring you may enjoy getting coffee at a local coffee shop or grabbing a bite to eat at a nearby cafe.

 4. Pensacola Maritime Trail